awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/kinesis-record-processor-implementation-app-nodejs.md

 ```
 function recordProcessor() {
-  // return an object that implements initialize, processRecords and shutdown functions.}
+  // return an object that implements initialize, processRecords and shutdown functions.
+}
 ```

 **initialize**